Skip to content

 Government help to reduce your energy bills

-Gas and electricity prices are controlled by the Ofgem Energy Price Cap.
+Gas and electricity prices are controlled by the Ofgem energy price cap.
 This limits what your supplier can charge you for each unit of energy you use.

-You can compare energy deals using comparison sites, like:
+If you live in England, Scotland and Wales you can compare energy deals using comparison sites, like:

 • MoneySavingExpert’s Cheap Energy ClubOpens in a new window

-• Which?Opens in a new window
+• Compare energy deals on Which?Opens in a new window

 It’s usually cheaper to pay by monthly Direct Debit, rather than cash or cheque.